Portland Audubon Society

 Forest Park information

-Not many cities have 5100 acres of temperature rainforest within their limits, but then not many cities are like Portland.
-Abutting the more manicured Washington Park to the west (to which it is linked by various trails) is the far wilder Forest Park, whose dense foliage harbors plants, animals and an avid hiking fraternity.
-The Portland Audubon Society maintains a bookstore, wildlife rehabilitation center and 4 miles of trails within its Forest Park sanctuary.
+Abutting the more manicured Washington Park to the south (to which it is linked by various trails) is the far wilder 5100-acre Forest Park, a temperate rainforest that harbors plants, animals and an avid hiking fraternity.
+The Portland Audubon Society maintains a bookstore, wildlife rehabilitation center and 4.5 miles of trails within its Forest Park sanctuary.